Call for Application Announcement

 OTHER ESSENTIAL PROGRAM INFORMATION:

 Program Funding: Through cooperative agreements to the host universities, the U.S. Department of State will cover all participant costs, including: international travel costs; technology allowances for the virtual program; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.

-Program Model: The virtual program will consist of a minimum of 36 hours of required programming and will be a combination of synchronous and asynchronous learning.
-To the extent possible, the virtual programming will include lectures, small group discussions, videos, readings, panels, site visits, assignments, and individual and group activities.
-Fellows are required to fully participate in the entire virtual program from their home country.
-Fellows must complete the virtual program in order to continue to the in-person program in the United States.
-However, if a Fellow cannot continue onto the in-person U.S. component of the program, they will still receive U.S. Government alumni status and be eligible for all U.S. Government alumni benefits after completion of the virtual program.
+Virtual Program Contingency: Should health, safety, and travel conditions continue to pose significant challenges, the Academic Fellowship will pivot to a virtual format.
+The virtual program would consist of a minimum of 36 hours of required programming with a combination of synchronous and asynchronous learning.
+To the extent possible, the virtual programming would include lectures, small group discussions, videos, readings, panels, site visits, leadership development, assignments, and individual and group activities.
+Participants would be expected to fully participate in the entire virtual program from their location.

-Participation: Participants will be expected to actively engage in all program activities, and therefore, they should notify immediately the host institution of any issues with their online access during the duration of the program as well as any difficulties affecting their participation.
+Participants will be expected to actively engage in all program activities, and therefore, they should notify immediately the host institution, post of any issues with their online access during the duration of the program as well as any difficulties affecting their participation.

 CANDIDATE DESCRIPTION AND QUALIFICATIONS: